psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 NEWPORT PETTY SESSIONS.
 Saturday.—Before Rev. R. W. White (chairman), Sir John Simeon, Bart., Sir H. P. Gordon, Bart., the Hon.
 W. aCourt Holmes, and Capt.
 Kerr.

-William Bagwell was charged with stealing a sovereign from the trowers pocket of Joseph Buckett.
+William Bagwell was charged with stealing a sovereign from the trowsers pocket of Joseph Buckett.

 It appeared that the complainant and the prisoner were "navvies" working together at West Cowes, lodged together, and occupied the same sleeping apartment.
 When the complainant went to bed on Thursday night last he left his purse in his trowsers pocket.
 It contained a sovereign, three half-crowns, two or three shillings, and four sixpences.
 In the course of Friday morning he had occasion to go to his purse, when he missed the sovereign.
 He went to bed before the prisoner, and did not hear the prisoner go.
 No one else slept in the same room.